 COMP 528.
 Mobile Computing (3)

 Prerequisites: COMP 322/L or COMP 380/L. Issues related to the design, development, networking, and deployment of mobile computing system for pervasive and mobile applications.
-Three hours of laboratory per week.
+3 hours of laboratory per week.

 COMP 529/L. Advanced Network Topics and Lab (2/1)

-Prerequisites: COMP 429 or instructor consent; MATH 340 or MATH 341.
+Prerequisites: COMP 429; MATH 340.
 Corequisite: COMP 529L.
 Architectural principles: naming, addressing, routing; congestion control, traffic management, QoS; wireless networks; overlay networks and virtualization; queueing theory; measurements; network security; switching and routing; content distribution; and proposals for future Internet structures.